 Anterior cruciate ligament (ACL) injuries

-Most ACL injuries happen during sports – especially those that involve sudden changes in direction such as football, basketball or skiing.
+Most ACL injuries happen during sports, especially those that involve sudden changes in direction or pivoting such as football, basketball, or skiing.
+It can happen in a contact or non-contact setting.

 An ACL injury can be treated by building up the muscles around the knee.
 This helps the other ligaments and tendons support stability and movement.